cerebraljam/breach_risk_analysis_bayes_network/README.md

     ├─────┼──────────┤
     │ C_1 │   0.9499 │
     ╘═════╧══════════╛
-    {'C': 1}
+    (C_1) Consequences: severe, with 0.94995

-Knowing the potential consequences, it is most likely that an employee would not try to abuse the discovered password, with 99%.
+Knowing the potential consequences, it is most likely that an employee would not try to abuse the discovered password, with 94.9%.

 This likelihood might not be high enough.
 If we take the case of the NSA and Edward Snowden, even with all the accesses in the world and 35,000 to 55,000 employees, only 1 person used his privileges, that we know about.
 If it was only 1%, then we would have had 450 incidents caused by employees.